 This module examines corporate governance, developing key skills to support good governance, risk management, control, and stakeholder dialogue across an organisation.
 It offers an overview of the role of boards and directors in corporate governance and develops an understanding of corporate social responsibility (CSR) in governance worldwide.

 The module aims to develop students who understand and appreciate the importance of going beyond financial information and supporting good ethical business practices to help companies sustain long-term success.
-It also evaluates techniques to manage cybersecurity risks within the student’s own organisation and the wider environment.
+It also evaluates techniques to manage cybersecurity risks within your own organisation and the wider environment.

 Negotiated Learning Project

-The Negotiated Learning Project is the final part of the MBA Leadership and allows students to demonstrate their mastery of business management and leadership in a ‘capstone’ project for an organisation.
-It is an individual and independent project in which students can bring together all their learnt knowledge and skills from the programme to help solve a chosen business problem or challenge, demonstrating their understanding of leadership and management and its application within an organisation through synoptic assessment.
+The Negotiated Learning Project is the final part of the MBA Leadership and allows you to demonstrate your mastery of business management and leadership in a ‘capstone’ project for an organisation.
+It is an individual and independent project in which you can bring together all your learnt knowledge and skills from the programme to help solve a chosen business problem or challenge, demonstrating your understanding of leadership and management and its application within an organisation through synoptic assessment.